 Menu Search

-Welcome to Leeds: The Rise of Kirkgate
+The Rise of Kirkgate Market

-Welcome to Leeds: The Rise of Kirkgate
+The Rise of Kirkgate Market

+Kirkgate Market is a true Leeds story of innovation, ambition, disaster and tenacity.
 The largest covered market in Europe, Kirkgate currently hosts 245 businesses across the indoor and outdoor markets, and averages about 138,000 visitors per week.

 The fortunes of both the buildings and the livelihoods dependent on the halls within have gone up and down over time, but Kirkgate has exhibited its power to endure and indeed improve, through almost two hundred years of history.